Dr. Dale Bredesen on Preventing and Reversing Alzheimer's Disease

 George Brooks, PhD, on Lactate Shuttle Theory, Relevance for Traumatic Brain Injury, & More

-Lactate has been shown not be the cause of muscle fatigue, but to actually be a source of energy itself, even being metabolized greedily with a greater degree of preference than many other more well-known sources of energy, such as glucose.
-Recent research has demonstrated that this lactate metabolism pathway has a very special importance in the context of traumatic brain injury.
+Contrary to commonly held beliefs, lactate is not the cause of muscle fatigue.
+Rather, it's an essential source of energy itself, greedily metabolized with a greater degree of preference than many other sources of energy, including glucose.
+Recent research suggests that the lactate metabolic pathway plays a critical role in the context of recovery from traumatic brain injury.

 The Phospholipid Brain-DHA Advantage